Cinema of Switzerland: History

+The Swiss Film Archive is based in Lausanne.
+It operates the Cinéma Capitole, the largest cinema in Switzerland.

 Early cinema and silent film era

 Cinema first appeared in Switzerland at the 1896 Geneva National Exhibition, where French pioneers Auguste and Louis Lumière's projectionists presented the cinematograph using an invention patented the previous year.
 Some films came from Paris, while others were shot, developed and edited on site.
 Soon, projections multiplied in fairs, music halls and circuses.

 Only a few films produced before World War I have been preserved.
 The Swiss Film Archive (Cinémathèque suisse) in Lausanne, co-founded by Freddy Buache, began systematically archiving films of all genres in 1948.

 In the early years of the 20th century, traveling cinema gave way to permanent venues which contributed to the subsequent development of specialized distribution and financing.
 During the silent film era, which lasted until the late 1920s, domestic production remained embryonic with few attempts at making Swiss films.
 Swiss Americans made a film about the Birth of the Confederation in the Alps in 1924.
 The Swiss mountains and lakes would serve as backdrops for filmmakers from around the world for decades to come.

 Most Swiss films made before 1930 are rarities or curiosities, lacking significant artistic substance and having limited distribution.
 However, it was during this period that the foundations of the current distribution system were laid, based essentially on importing films produced in neighboring countries and the United States.
 In the 1930s, the desire for autonomous production emerged, but with little effect.
 Public and private financiers believed that, given the narrowness and linguistic diversity of the domestic market, film production would hardly be profitable.